 This course may be taken prior to or during the same term.

 The University offers many diverse opportunities for participation in extracurricular activities and encourages the development of student interest groups and activities.
-The Office of Student Involvement (OSI) coordinates all Campus Activity Board events, Homecoming activities, Argo Arrival (welcome week) events, student organization events including fraternity and sorority recruitment, and emerging leadership and community service programs.
+Student Involvement coordinates all Campus Activity Board events, Homecoming activities, Argo Arrival (welcome week) events, student organization events including fraternity and sorority recruitment, and emerging leadership and community service programs.
 The department maintains a complete schedule of activities.

 Involvement in extracurricular activities is a vital part of student life at the University of West Florida.
 The University officially recognizes over 160 registered student organizations that extend learning from the classroom into real-life situations as students learn to work in teams with diverse membership, plan events, develop budgets, promote activities, and have fun.
 Several organizations prepare teams and projects to participate in regional and national competitions in their fields of interest.
-Students may also start their own organization or student interest group by contacting the Student Involvement Office.
-OSI maintains an online service called ArgoPulse (http://uwf.edu/offices/student-organizations/) that provides links to opportunities for student involvement.
+Students may also start their own organization or student interest group by contacting Student Involvement.
+Student Involvement maintains an online service called ArgoPulse (https://uwf.edu/academic-engagement-and-student-affairs/departments/student-organizations/) that provides links to opportunities for student involvement.

 The University also offers extracurricular activities in recreation, music, theatre, forensics, and various other organizations.
 In addition, there are many activities and events in which students may participate, assist, or organize.
-Please refer to the OSI website at https://uwf.edu/campus-life/ for details and contact information.
+Please refer to the Student Involvement website at uwf.edu/involvement for details and contact information.

 The intercollegiate athletic program comprises competitive teams in fifteen sports: men’s teams in baseball, basketball, cross country, football, golf, soccer, and tennis; and women’s teams in basketball, cross country, golf, soccer, softball, swimming & diving, tennis, and volleyball.
 Additional information may be found at GoArgos.com.